 Thomas R. Pickering Graduate Foreign Affairs Fellowship

 The Thomas R. Pickering Foreign Affairs Fellowship is funded by the U.S. Department of State and administered by the Woodrow Wilson National Fellowship Foundation.
 The Department of State seeks a Foreign Service that reflects the diversity and excellence of our society.
 The Fellowship is designed to attract outstanding individuals from all ethnic, racial and social backgrounds who have an interest in pursuing a Foreign Service career with the U.S. Department of State.
-The Pickering Fellowship has both an undergraduate and graduate program.
 Fellows will receive financial support of up to $37,500 annually for, tuition costs (first priority), room and board, books, mandatory fees, and one round-trip ticket between Fellow's residence and his/her academic institutions.

 Charles B. Rangel International Affairs Fellowship Program<